Vala Mal Doran: Character arc

 Information about Vala's past is revealed over the course of several episodes of seasons 8 through 10 of Stargate SG-1.
 "Family Ties" gives insight into Vala's background with her father Jacek, a con artist who had left her and her mother to pursue his scams.
 As mentioned in "Flesh and Blood", Vala also had a stepmother named Adria, whom she held in little regard.
 Vala became an involuntary host to a Goa'uld named Qetesh in her adult life, but the Tok'ra were able to remove the symbiote.
 At the time of Vala's first encounter with SG-1 team member Daniel Jackson in the season 8 episode "Prometheus Unbound", she has become a thief and a con artist.
 She attempts to steal the Earth ship Prometheus for her own purposes, but when Daniel evades her sexual advances and thwarts her plans, she escapes.

 In the season 9 opener "Avalon", Vala seeks out Daniel at Stargate Command.
 Needing his linguistic skills, she uses a Kor mak bracelet to bind them together for a treasure hunt on Earth.
 The discovery of an Ancient communication device transports Vala's and Daniel's minds to a village in a distant galaxy where the local villagers kill Vala in a trial by fire, but a Prior, a servant of a race named the Ori, resurrects her.
 After Vala's and Daniel's safe return to Earth, the removed bracelets cause temporary after-effects that prolong Vala's stay at Stargate Command.
 In an attempt to stop the Ori from invading the galaxy in "Beachhead", Vala goes missing and appears to have died.
 Vala re-appears in the late season 9 episode "Crusade" and informs SG-1 via the communication device that she is in the Ori galaxy.
-The Ori have impregnated her against her will many months before, and Vala saw herself forced to marry a local villager named Tomin to make the pregnancy plausible.
+The Ori had impregnated her against her will many months before, and Vala saw herself forced to marry a local villager named Tomin to make the pregnancy plausible.
 When Vala tells SG-1 about the Ori army approaching, the communication link is severed.
 Vala is last seen onboard one of the invading Ori battlecruisers in the closing scene of the season 9 finale "Camelot" when she goes into labor.